evillogic/infosec-blog/content/notes/edit-the-blog.md

 Building the pages is simply `hugo`, however due to submodule behavior we need to first checkout the master submodule branch.
 You can then simply navigate to the public directory and push the change.

+The workflow looks something like this:

+1. build the new content
+2. the new content is written to the public folder, a submodule pointing to evillogic/evillogic.github.io
+3. push the new contents of the submodule
+4. update the submodule reference in this repository (evillogic/infosec-blog)
+5. push the new references to the master branch of this repository

+Here is the script to do the job:

 ```shell
 pushd public
 git checkout master